RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc777-fee-superfluid-0.1.0.md

 ## Payment Proxy Contract

-The contract contains one function called `transferFromWithReferenceAndFee` which takes 6 arguments:
+The contract contains one function called `streamFromWithReferenceAndFee` which takes 6 arguments:

 - `tokenAddress` is the address of the ERC777 contract
 - `to` is the destination address for the tokens
-- `amount` is the amount of tokens to transfer to the destination address
+- `amount` is the amount of tokens to stream to the destination address
-- `paymentReference` is the reference data used to track the transfer (see `paymentReference`)
+- `paymentReference` is the reference data used to track the stream (see `paymentReference`)
-- `feeAmount` is the amount of tokens to transfer to the fee destination address
+- `feeAmount` is the amount of tokens to stream to the fee destination address
 - `feeAddress` is the destination address for the fee

-The `TransferWithReferenceAndFee` event is emitted when the tokens are transfered.
-This event contains the same 6 arguments as the `transferFromWithReferenceAndFee` function.
+The `StreamWithReferenceAndFee` event is emitted when the tokens are streamed.
+This event contains the same 6 arguments as the `streamFromWithReferenceAndFee` function.

 [See smart contract source](https://github.com/RequestNetwork/requestNetwork/blob/master/packages/smart-contracts/src/contracts/ERC777FeeProxy.sol)